-Funded by Help Musicians UK with match funding from Arts Council England Breakthrough, is our intensive artist development programme.
+Originally funded by Help Musicians UK with match funding from Arts Council England Breakthrough, is our intensive, 1 year artist development programme.
 It has supported some of Yorkshire’s most talented original music artists (of many diverse genres) to grow sustainable music careers.

-Breakthrough provides free expert support which includes recording, live festival showcases, music releases, master-classes, radio sessions and professional mentoring.
-Breakthrough supports the artists selected for the programme, intensively over a full year.
+Breakthrough provides free expert support which includes recording, live festival showcases, music releases, master-classes, radio sessions and professional mentoring, supporting the artists selected for the programme, intensively over a full year.

-Mentoring is a valuable aspect of the programme, but talking invariably also leads to a need for actually ‘doing’… and because Higher Rhythm is unique regionally, offering the entire music & radio industries in-house, we can therefore provide ‘direct’ solutions to any artist’s needs identified.
+Mentoring is a valuable aspect of the programme, but talking invariably also leads to a need for ‘doing’… and because Higher Rhythm is unique regionally, offering the entire music & radio industries in-house, we can then provide ‘direct’ solutions to any artist’s identified needs.
 This involves free access to our own recording studios, radio station, record label, distribution and event promotions.

 To date, we have supported more than 60 regional artists involved in Breakthrough to achieve successes such as:

 Gaining regional and national BBC radio play and media acclaim

 Developing the business skills needed to be a sustainable artist

 We also work with artists to better understand the financial / wider implications of artistic activities.
 This covers areas such as touring, releasing, marketing / PR, record deals and taxation.
 Additionally, we support artists to build skills around managing investment, including securing grant funding.
 The music business support received through Breakthrough enables musicians to operate as more effective industry professionals and micro enterprises.